-Glasser would be the first to tell you that Somers Point continues to seek ways to improve the quality of life in town: Fishing and crabbing are still big here, biking the new rail to trail path is a blast, Friday Night Beach concerts are a major deal, the new live theater will be opening again soon, and at least three of the hottest restaurants have been hot for decades.
-And though not a “tourist attraction,” if by chance you are in need of medical attention, Shore Hospital – a Mayo Clinic affiliate – dominates the bayfront.
+Glasser would be the first to tell you that Somers Point continues to seek ways to improve the quality of life in town.
+Fishing and crabbing are still big here, biking the new rail to trail path is a blast, Friday Night Beach concerts are a major deal, the live theater offers great shows in an intimate setting.
+At least three of the hottest restaurants in town have been hot for decades.

-Somers Point history touches on Tripoli, Arnold Palmer, Bob Dylan, Bill Haley and the Comets, Diners Drive-Ins and Dives, and more – and with great restaurants and nice hotels, makes for a unique and cool getaway.
+Somers Point history touches on Tripoli, Arnold Palmer, Bob Dylan, Bill Haley and the Comets, Diners Drive-Ins and Dives, and more.
+With great restaurants and nice hotels, Somers Point makes for a unique and cool getaway.

 Things to Do in Somers Point NJ